 Top 10 Websites in the US (2014 Comcast Stats):

-In today’s world of instant messaging apps/social media messengers, dark social (one-to-one data sharing) is becoming an irksome thing for all publishers for the reason that it makes difficult to measure traffic accurately.
+In today’s world of instant messaging apps/social media messengers, dark social (one-to-one data sharing) is becoming an irksome thing for all publishers for the reason that it makes it difficult to measure traffic accurately.
 Even, BuzzFeed has faced the consequences of dark social as its web articles massively go viral on social media platforms.